Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QDoubleSpinBox-textFromValue-f.rst

     :status: todo
     :pysig: 2f43b333b94ca502018fc8bfc47a8224
     :realsig: (double) const
-    :digest: 87834bb2cce646e23253d3af484338f8
+    :digest: be82c743ffb620fffdc1d68f96cddd38

 This virtual function is used by the spin box whenever it needs to display the given *value*.
-The default implementation returns a string containing *value* printed using :sip:ref:`~PyQt6.QtWidgets.QWidget.locale`.toString(\ *value*, QLatin1Char('f'), :sip:ref:`~PyQt6.QtWidgets.QDoubleSpinBox.decimals`) and will remove the thousand separator unless setGroupSeparatorShown() is set.
+The default implementation returns a string containing *value* printed using :sip:ref:`~PyQt6.QtWidgets.QWidget.locale`.toString(\ *value*, ``u'f'``, :sip:ref:`~PyQt6.QtWidgets.QDoubleSpinBox.decimals`) and will remove the thousand separator unless setGroupSeparatorShown() is set.
 Reimplementations may return anything.

 Note: :sip:ref:`~PyQt6.QtWidgets.QDoubleSpinBox` does not call this function for specialValueText() and that neither :sip:ref:`~PyQt6.QtWidgets.QDoubleSpinBox.prefix` nor :sip:ref:`~PyQt6.QtWidgets.QDoubleSpinBox.suffix` should be included in the return value.